Juggling between coding languages? Let our Code Converter help. Your one-stop solution for language conversion. Start

 Humans can easily understand the text content of an image simply by looking at it.
 However, it is not the case for computers.
-They need some sort of a structured method or algorithm to be able to understand it.
+They need some sort of structured method or algorithm to be able to understand it.
 This is where Optical Character Recognition (OCR) comes into play.

-Optical Character Recognition is the process of detecting text content on images and converts it to machine-encoded text that we can access and manipulate in Python (or any programming language) as a string variable.
+Optical Character Recognition is the process of detecting text content on images and converting it to machine-encoded text that we can access and manipulate in Python (or any programming language) as a string variable.
 In this tutorial, we gonna use the Tesseract library to do that.

 Tesseract library contains an OCR engine and a command-line program, so it has nothing to do with Python, please follow their official guide for installation, as it is a required tool for this tutorial.

 We gonna use pytesseract module for Python which is a wrapper for the Tesseract-OCR engine, so we can access it via Python.

-The most recent stable version of tesseract is 4 which uses a new recurrent neural network (LSTM) based OCR engine which is focused on line recognition.
+The most recent stable version of Tesseract is 4 which uses a new recurrent neural network (LSTM) based OCR engine that is focused on line recognition.

 Let's get started, you need to install: